fbcoder/ghouls/README.md

 # About
 Tanks and Mirrors is a simple 2D-puzzle game written in FreeBASIC.
-It's similar to the minigame "Ghouls and Guards" (hence the the repo title) from the Nintendo 3DS game Professor Layton.
+It's similar to the minigame "Ghouls and Guards" (hence the the repo title) from the Nintendo 3DS game Professor Layton and the Miracle Mask.

 # Rules of play
 The player is given a tiled board devided into areas.
 Each area should contain extacly one mirror.
 Tanks are placed on the edges and need to shoot a beam to another tile or edge on the board with a given number of reflections.
 All tanks will require at least one reflection.
 The players task is to place the diagonal mirrors ("/" or "\") and satisfy the following conditions: